My Review = Read it! ($28 on Amazon)

 Failure is a necessary part of the creative process

-Catmull titled the 6th chapter of Creativity Inc., “Fear and Failure.”
+Catmull titled the 6th chapter of his Creativity Inc. book “Fear and Failure.”
 In it, he dedicates 23 pages to detangling the myths surrounding failure.
 Most persuasively, the myth that it should be avoided.
 Instead, he recommends taking a fail-fast-and-iterate approach.
 Driving in this point further, he explains that when you put your faith in meticulously planning in the hopes that you will avoid failure down the line, you’re deluding yourself.
 “Over-planners just take longer to be wrong”, he explains.

 “Failure isn’t a necessary evil.
 In fact, it isn’t evil at all.
 It is a necessary consequence of doing something new … If you aren’t experiencing failure, then you are making a far worse mistake: You are being driven by the desire to avoid it.” [i] [viii]